infor-cloud/xtendm3/docs/documentation/api-specification/message-api.md

 #### getMessage(String messageId, List<String> parameters)
 - String messageId - Message Id from the message files
 - List<String> parameters - List with parameters (max.
-4 inside list) to insert into a message (these param. are used in messages which have specifically allocated spaces (&1, &2 etc.) for the use of parameters.
-In case of messages that don't use param. it is necessary to iinput an empty List<String>)
+4 inside list) to insert into a message
 <br>

 Example of simple MessageAPI usage with getMessage method: